fauxpark/oled-core/README.md

 ssd1306.setVFlipped(true);
 ```

-If you are testing on something other than a Raspberry Pi, you can use the `SSD1306MockImpl` class instead to mostly simulate the display without Pi4J complaining about your platform.
+If you are testing on something other than a Raspberry Pi, you can use the `MockTransport` class instead to mostly simulate the display without Pi4J complaining about your platform.
 However, some features will not be available (such as scrolling, as it is done by the display itself).

 Most properties of the display (eg. invertedness, display on/off) are reachable through getters and setters.
 As the SSD1306 does not provide any information as to its state, these are implemented as fields in the `SSD1306` class.